ChiareDaze/Ineffable-Notes/README.md

 ###### These are my uni notes

-I hope I remember to update them
+Hope I will remember to update them